-G 3.4.2 An effective trespass risk assessment is informed by accurate, up to date and relevant information relating to the area, in order to identify the trespass hazards and risks.
+An effective trespass risk assessment is informed by accurate, up to date and relevant information relating to the area, in order to identify the trespass hazards and risks.

 - G 3.4.3 The features of the rail site and its surrounding areas inform the trespass risk assessment.
 Sources that can provide that information include track diagrams, control logs and the railway's safety management system.
-Other illustrative sources of information include photographs, diagrams, drawings, track layouts and site visit evidence. - G 3.4.4 Information on relevant rail features, surrounding land and event information include: - a) Infrastructure and assets: - i) Track layout; - ii) Line speeds, train types, train frequency; - iii) Electrification type (if present): overhead or conductor rail; - iv) Level crossings: location and type; - v) Geography of site: visibility, vegetation, cuttings, embankments; - vi) Stations: including footfall, train timetable and staffing; - vii) Signalling assets, structures and radio masts; - viii) Rolling stock: physical characteristics and accessibility of trains stabled in sidings, stations and depots; and long-term storage of condemned rolling stock that might encourage vandalism or arson; - Nearest permanent staff locations and staffing levels: for example, to understand where locations are where monitoring and real-time reporting is possible; - x) Bridges or parapets: location and heights; and - xi) Specific elements, characteristics or features within the rail boundary: for example, a regular possession site, locations that may be attractive to graffiti artists or disused signal boxes.
-This could include locations that may be attractive to urban explorers, for example, disused depots, abandoned sections of line or stored rolling stock.
+Other illustrative sources of information include photographs, diagrams, drawings, track layouts and site visit evidence. - G 3.4.4 Information on relevant rail features, surrounding land and event information include: - a) Infrastructure and assets: - i) Track layout; - ii) Line speeds, train types, train frequency; - iii) Electrification type (if present): overhead or conductor rail; - iv) Level crossings: location and type; - v) Geography of site: visibility, vegetation, cuttings, embankments; - vi) Stations: including footfall, train timetable and staffing; - vii) Signalling assets, structures and radio masts; - viii) Nearest permanent staff locations and staffing levels: for example, to understand where locations are where monitoring and real-time reporting is possible; - ix) Bridges or parapets: location and heights; and - x) Specific elements, characteristics or features within the rail boundary: for example, a regular possession site, locations that may be attractive to graffiti artists or disused signal boxes. - b) Access information: - i) Boundary information: fencing; - ii) All access gates; and - iii) Other identified trespass access points. - c) Surrounding area: - i) Types of surrounding land use; - ii) Specifics of key buildings and locations, for example, schools, hospitals; - iii) Known shortcuts; and - iv) Any other relevant characteristics or assets: for example, disused buildings. - d) Incident information: - i) Previous incidents of recorded trespass; - ii) Incident data recorded as other incident types, for example vandalism or theft; - iii) Reported information on trespass incidents that have not made it to an official log, but have for example made local news or been reported through other unofficial means such as social media reports;

-- b) Access information: - i) Boundary information: fencing; - ii) All access gates; and - iii) Other identified trespass access points. - c) Surrounding area: - i) Types of surrounding land use; - ii) Specifics of key buildings and locations, for example, schools, universities, hospitals, local employers; - iii) Known shortcuts; - iv) Any other relevant characteristics or assets: for example, disused buildings; and - v) Planned events on or near the railway, for example protests, heritage train movements, or cultural events. - d) Incident information: - i) Previous incidents of recorded trespass (using combined TRUST and SMIS data); - ii) Incident data recorded as other incident types, for example, vandalism or theft; - Reported information on trespass incidents that have not made it to an official log, but have for example made local news or been reported through other unofficial means such as social media reports; - iv) Delay information as a result of trespass; and - v) Historic prosecution information (for reference and information purposes).
+- iv) Delay information as a result of trespass; and - v) Historic prosecution information.